How to get started

 - Password: turing

-If you have an older version of BMC Firmware, SSH access as root is not allowed and needs to be changed via Serial Console.
-You can either flash the new version of BMC Firmware or use the Serial Console to log in and change the settings with the following one-liner:
+If you have an older version of the BMC Firmware, SSH access as root is not allowed and needs to be enabled via Serial Console.
+You can either flash a new version of the BMC Firmware or use the Serial Console to log in and change the settings with the following one-liner:

 sed -i.bkp -E 's/^#?PermitRootLogin.*/PermitRootLogin yes/' /etc/ssh/sshd_config && \ /etc/init.d/S50sshd restart